SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 | 2        |  3     | yes       | 0         | no     |
 +----------+--------+-----------+-----------+--------+

-We have 4 buses and 4 branches, 2 of those branches are reducible.
+This circuit consists of 4 buses and 4 branches.
+Two of these branches are marked as "reducible," meaning their removal is needed to not impact the network's functional properties for simulation purposes.
-Now we need to construct the adjacency matrix of the reducible branches with the following algorithm:
+These zero-impedance branches do not contribute to the network’s overall impedance matrix, but would make it singular if added.
+To identify reducible branches, we construct an adjacency matrix representing connections between buses.
+The adjacency matrix is computed using the following algorithm:

 .. code-block::